 Start a health care journal.
-Having a health care journal or notebook will allow you to keep all of your health information in one place.
-You may want to write down the names and contact information of the members of your health care team.
+Having a health care journal or notebook (either on paper or in a digital format) will allow you to keep all of your health information in one place.
+You may want to write down the names and contact information of the members of your health care team, as well as any questions for your doctor.
 Keep a diary of your daily experiences with symptoms related to your illness or treatment.
 You can separate your journal or notebook into different sections to help keep it organized.